Is the “Foot Drive” Cue a Major Misstep?

 What’s wrong with the “Foot Drive” cue?

 If you’re new to nordic skiing, it will be harder for you to analyze Susanne’s technique, so I’ll walk you though a few points in the stride cycle and show you what to look for.
 This isn’t a comprehensive list, just some highlights to support my argument.

-I pulled the images below from three videos: the two videos of Susanne, plus a video of Kai demonstrating easy diagonal stride without poles on a flat.
+I pulled the images below from three videos: the two videos of Susanne, plus a video of an expert (athlete credit: Kai Lukowiak) demonstrating easy diagonal stride without poles on a flat.

 1. Kick: Follow Through (Right Leg)

 This is the follow through of the kick.
 The “kick” is when you press your wax pocket down and backwards against the snow to move yourself forward.

 The beginning of the kick is sharp and powerful, then the leg flies up behind the skier, just like your arm follows through after you throw a ball.
 Advanced skiers have a strong kick and quite a dramatic follow through.
 It always surprises new skiers how high the tail of the ski lifts off the snow.

 Note the shin angle of Susanne’s stance leg and how that affects her overall position.
 The foot drive cue shifts her weight back.
 That’s the typical result you get with this cue.

 2. Recovery Leg Swing (Right Leg)